-In order to store a large number of products, in a single product repository, a bucket is used.
+To store a large number of products, in a single product repository, a bucket is used.
 One product consists of a main product item and a sub-tree of items containing values specific to the given product and references to other repositories.